tlwilliams895/curriculum-docs/src/guide/style.md

 Ryan said, "I used to think less was more, but now I'm thinking more is more!"

-You might be thinking to yourself, *JavaScript sure is a crazy language!*.
-And you'd be right.
+You might be thinking to yourself, *JavaScript sure is a crazy language!* And you'd be right.

 </aside>